 American Express, Cash, Check, Discover, Health Savings Account, Flexible Spending Account, Mastercard, Visa

-Due to confidentiality concerns, I do not accept insurance.
-However, upon request I am happy to supply you with the information necessary for you to submit for out of network reimbursement.
+Due to confidentiality concerns, we do not accept insurance.
+However, upon request we are happy to supply you with the information necessary for you to submit for out of network reimbursement.
 For more information, click here.

-Please notify me at least 24 hours in advance of the scheduled appointment, or you will be charged the full cost of the session.
+Please notify your therapist at least 24 hours in advance of the scheduled appointment or you will be charged the full cost of the session.

 What is the difference between a psychotherapist and a psychiatrist?

 Psychiatrists are medical doctors who specialize in understanding how medications for mood disorders interact with the body and other medications you may be taking.
 Some psychiatrists may provide occasional therapy but they primarily provide medication.
 Psychotherapist are providers who specialize in understanding mental health.
 They provide counseling and do not prescribe medication.

 Should I take medication or go into psychotherapy?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what’s best for you, and in some cases a combination of both medication and therapy is the right course of action.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?